MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v24.md

 Also, be aware that since version 18, several base application tables are now temporary tables.
 This change may affect the upgrade.
 For more information, see [Known Issues - Tables changed to temporary may prevent synchronizing new base application version](known-issues.md#temptables).

-## Task 4: Create empty System, Base, and customization extensions
+## Task 4: Create empty system, business foundation, base, and customization extensions

 For the interim phase of migrating tables and data to extensions, you create empty extension versions for:

 - Microsoft system application
+- Microsoft business foundation application.
+This application was introduced in version 24 and contain object for number series.
 - Microsoft base application
 - Each new customization extension that includes table or table extension objects for moving out of the existing base application.
 You don't have to create empty versions for extensions that don't include table changes.
 For example, the extension only includes a page object and code.